pivotal-cf/cf-rabbitmq-release/README.md

 ### Integration Tests

-`bundle exec rake spec:integration`

-You can run tests on BOSH lite.
-You just need BOSH_MANIFEST environment variable and do deployment.
+Ensure you have deployed the release to BOSH Lite.
+Set `BOSH_MANIFEST` env to `$PWD/manifests/cf-rabbitmq.yml` and run `bundle exec rake spec:system`

 If you want to run tests on custom BOSH you need to set following environment variables: